 Mitch was named one of the 20 under 40 from the Fremont Area Chamber of Commerce in 2021.
 He currently serves on Fremont Planning Commission, Fremont YMCA Board of Directors and Fremont Construction Employers Association Board.

-Mitch has been married to his wife Bridget for almost 10 years, and they have two daughters, Elliott and Evaleigh.
+Mitch has been married to his wife Bridget for almost 10 years, and they have two daughters, Elliott and Evaleigh email or home address so we can always stay in touch.